- MA Travel and Nature Writing

 A large part of your learning is on three residential courses.
 You’ll undergo an intensive few days of creative writing, discussion, meetings with practitioners and commissioners, and first-hand experience in the field.
 Please note that you’ll have to pay for travel, food and accommodation on the residential courses.

 You’ll also learn online.
 You’ll have internet-based seminars and group discussions on Google Hangouts.
 You’ll also post your work on our Virtual Learning Environment, where your peers and tutors can critique it in detail.

 You’ll benefit from one-to-one sessions with your tutors.

-The three residential weeks include numerous field trips followed by related writing exercises.
-In addition, we encourage you to develop a programme of field trips of your own, and to engage in at least one major trip during the course of the year, which is linked to two assignments.
+The three residential weeks include fieldwork opportunities followed by related writing exercises.
+In addition, we encourage you to develop a programme of your own, and to engage in at least one major trip during the course of the year, which is linked to two assignments.